elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 When documenting a function, argument names are inferred by the compiler.
 For example:

-    def size(%HashDict{size: size}) do
+    def size(%{size: size}) do
       size
     end

-The compiler will infer this argument as `hash_dict`.
+The compiler will infer this argument as `map`.
 Sometimes the inference will be suboptimal, specially if the function contains multiple clauses with the argument matching on different values each time.
 You can specify the proper names for documentation by using a bodyless clause:

-    def size(dict)
+    def size(map)

 ## Recommendations